vmilea/CppAwait/README.md

             awt.await();
             break; // connected
         } catch (const std::exception&) {
-            // try next endpoint
+            // Try next endpoint
         }
     }
     if (!socket.is_open()) {
         throw SocketError("failed to connect socket");
     }

-    // write an HTTP request
+    // Write an HTTP request
     awt = ut::asio::asyncWrite(socket, request);
     awt.await();

-    // read response
+    // Read response
     awt = ut::asio::asyncReadUntil(socket, outResponse, std::string("\r\n"));
     awt.await();

-The _Awaitable_ class is a generic wrapper for asynchronous operations.
-All asynchronous methods return an _Awaitable_.
-Its _await()_ method yields control to the main loop until the _Awaitable_ completes or fails, at which point the coroutine resumes.
+The `Awaitable` class is a generic wrapper for asynchronous operations.
+All asynchronous methods return an `Awaitable`.
+Its `await()` method yields control to the main loop until the `Awaitable` completes or fails, at which point the coroutine resumes.
 If operation failed the associated exception gets thrown.
 Note there is no return value -- output parameters such as _endpoints_ must be passed by reference.

-_Awaitables_ compose easily, just like regular functions.
-More complex patterns are supported through _awaitAll()_ / _awaitAny()_.
+`Awaitables` compose easily, just like regular functions.
+More complex patterns are supported through `awaitAll()` / `awaitAny()`.

-Another snippet.
-Download and archive some files, allowing for archival while next download is in progress:
+Here is another snippet which downloads and archives some files.
+While a file is being archived, the next one is being downloaded:

     std::vector<std::string> urls = { ... };

     ut::Awaitable awtArchive;

     for (std::string url : urls) {
-        // holds fetched document
+        // Holds fetched document
         std::unique_ptr<std::vector<char> > document;

         ut::Awaitable awtFetch = asyncFetch(url, &document);

-        // doesn't block, instead it yields. the coroutine
+        // Doesn't block, instead it yields.
+The coroutine
         // gets resumed when fetch done or on exception. awtFetch.await();